 In these scenarios, we encourage the learners to fail and show them their negative consequences.
 Failure is a strong and lasting emotion and the more they fail in a simulated environment, the more they will succeed in real life.

-Safety training videos are the most important training programs in construction industry, because the success and failure of such programs are measured by whether someone stays safe or not.
-When your responsibility is to manage a life or death situation, how do you ensure there is total safety and security?
+Safety training videos are the most important training programs in the construction industry because the success and failure of such programs are measured by whether someone stays safe or not.
+When you are responsible for managing a life-or-death situation, how do you ensure total safety and security?
 And how do you convey that seriousness to your learners without scaring them off?